onkar895/NAMASTE-JAVASCRIPT/SEASON-2/EPISODE-2/Notes.md

 ## Promises :

-**`Promises are used to handle the asynchronous operations in JavaScript compared to callback functions.`**
+**`A Promise is used to handle asynchronous operations, which are some tasks that may take some time to complete, such as fetching data from a server or reading a file.`**

 `By creating a promise, you are essentially telling the JavaScript engine to "promise" to perform a specific action and notify you once it is completed or fails.
 The code either executes or fails , in both the cases subscriber will be notified.`